Hoi An Pagodas and Temples Where the Spiritual Life of the Locals Shows

 The Popular Pagodas in Hoi An

 Many pagodas in Hoi An become holy places for the locals to pay for good things.
 With the influence of Cham culture (focusing on the female god), a few pagodas worship the lady god, such as Chua Quan Am ( Kwan Yin Pagoda at 107 Nguyen Hue Street).
-Besides, another feature of most pagodas in Hoi An is the tranquility, not glorious decoration or not have huge buildings as other places.
+Besides, another feature of most pagodas in Hoi An is the tranquility, not the glorious decoration or not having huge buildings as in other places.

 Now please explore these pagodas!